-On 15 December 2012, a colloquium on 'German Philhellenism', organised by Helen Roche and Clare Foster, took place at the Faculty of Classics, University of Cambridge.
+On 15 December 2012, Helen co-organised a colloquium on ‘German Philhellenism’ at the Faculty of Classics, University of Cambridge.
 The proceedings of the event have since been published in the journal Publications of the English Goethe Society.

 The event formed part of the Faculty’s regular series of ‘Classical Reception Discussion Group’ seminars and colloquia, sponsored by the X-Caucus, which focuses on interdisciplinary aspects of the Classics.

 CLASSICAL RECEPTION DISCUSSION GROUP – ONE-DAY COLLOQUIUM ON ‘GERMAN PHILHELLENISM’

 Saturday 15th December 2012, Faculty of Classics, University of Cambridge (Room G.21)

 This interdisciplinary colloquium aims to explore what we mean by “German philhellenism”, its boundaries, and its relevance and importance for various disciplines, including Classics/Classical Reception, German history, Germanistik, and English literature and history.

 The day will include a number of 20-40-minute papers intended to spark in-depth discussion, which will be initiated by a response from one of the other speakers.
 The colloquium will conclude with a panel discussion and summing-up.

 11.00 – Introduction